-The Threat Assessment Team is comprised of the vice president for Student Affairs, the vice president for University Relations, the vice president for Legal Affairs and General Counsel, the Provost, the director of Public Safety, the dean of Students, and the director of Student Counseling Services.
+The Threat Assessment Team is comprised of the vice president for Student Affairs, the vice president for Marketing and Communications, the vice president for Legal Affairs and General Counsel, the Provost, the director of Public Safety, the dean of Students, and the director of Student Counseling Services.
 Various members of the team meet as needed to respond to a possible threat and/or to discuss issues relating to violence, security, and potential threats directed at either students, faculty, or staff.
 Key objectives include identifying, assessing, and managing potential risks to members of the campus community.

 Evacuation is necessary when any building becomes uninhabitable because of an event such as a fire, flood, gas leak, contamination, pandemic flu, extreme weather conditions or the loss of critical services.
 The response depends on the extent of the emergency.
 Hofstra community members should familiarize themselves with the evacuation routes posted in the buildings where they live or use frequently.
 If an evacuation order is issued for a building, fully cooperate with Public Safety/emergency personnel and: